 Closing the Gap: ‘Priorities for essential change in mental health’ (Department of Health document) has a number of priorities for improving mental health, the first of which states: High-quality mental health services with an emphasis on recovery should be commissioned in all areas, reflecting local need.

-ImROC (Implementing Recovery Through Organisational Change) Briefing number 10.
-Published September 2014 by Centre for Mental Health Network, NHS Confederation 2014.
+The Centre for Mental Health website has a wide range of useful recovery material including Making Recovery a Reality in Forensic Settings ImROC (Implementing Recovery Through Organisational Change) Published by Centre for Mental Health Network, NHS Confederation 2014.
 Written by Gerard Drennan and James Wooldridge together with Anne Aiyegbusi, Debbie Alred, Joe Ayres, Richard Barker, Sally Carr, Helen Eunson, Hilary Lomas, Estelle Moore, Debbie Stanton & Geoff Shepherd.

-Other useful documents hosted on this site include:
+Other useful documents hosted on our site include:

 Recovery or Discovery?
 (26.0 KiB)– A paper by Julie Repper (2005)